switch120/angular-dungeon-master/angular/README.md

 $ firebase use --add
 ```

+> Note: `firebase login` will provide you a URL to load on another device.
+After authenticating you'll be redirected to a `localhost` url that will fail if you're using a VM.
+You'll want to change `localhost` to your VM's hostname or ip address and reload the page.
+Authentication should succeed and the VM is forever more authenticated to your account.

 Next, build the app following the instructions above.
 Once the app has compiled, you can deploy to FireBase:

 ```